hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/navigation/html-zsubmenu.rst

             0 - the menu will display the path of the page **DEFAULT**

             1 - the menu will display the value of the cell in the z-query

+            2 - the menu will display the value of the terminal segment of of the path in the menu
 =========== ====================================================================